Skip to main content

 What Is Brand Equity?

-Brand equity is a multifaceted concept that encompasses the cumulative value, both tangible and intangible, derived from the perceived qualities, recognition, and reputation of a particular brand in the minds of consumers.
+Brand equity is a multifaceted concept that encompasses the cumulative value, both tangible and intangible, derived from a particular brand's perceived qualities, recognition, and reputation in consumers' minds.

 It is a critical factor in determining a brand's overall success and market position, as it directly impacts consumer preference, loyalty, and purchasing behavior.